AssortedCaret/MadLibsNew/README.md

 # MadLibsNew

 This is my home project.
+You need to write a couple of words in it to get a story
 ---
 # Technology stack
 JAVA